team-zilch/dungeon-data-be/README.md

    As a user, I'd like to be able to easily find information about the creators of the application.
    As a user, I'd like to be able to find game information in case I need to reference a rule and even learn about the game for the first time.
    As a user, I'd like to have live updated cards for the dungeon master to refer to during game play versus flipping through cards.
-   As a user, I'd like to be able to search for any card beyond the cards initially presented to me.
+   As a user, I'd like to be able to sort cards.

  ##Stretch Goal User Stories
    As a user, I’d like to know about current and upcoming events – google api for user location As a user, I'd like to be able to filter the cards by abilities or other monster details.
-   As a user, I'd like to be able to sort the cards by monster.

 #Stretch goals
  Current Events/news